ietf/Moderators/sop.md

 ## Personnel

 The sergeant-at-arms (SAA) team consists of the sergeants-at-arms and the IETF Chair.
-They can all be reached at saa@ietf.org, which has a private email accessible only to the SAA team.
+They can all be reached at saa@ietf.org.

 ## General operations